hashicorp/terraform-provider-azurerm/website/docs/d/private_dns_resolver_outbound_endpoint.html.markdown

 * `subnet_id` - The ID of the Subnet that is linked to the Private DNS Resolver Outbound Endpoint.

-* `tags` - Mapping of tags assigned to the Private DNS Resolver Outbound Endpoint.
+* `tags` - The tags assigned to the Private DNS Resolver Outbound Endpoint.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/language/resources/syntax#operation-timeouts) for certain actions:

-* `read` - (Defaults to 5 minutes) Used when retrieving the Private DNS SRV Record.
+* `read` - (Defaults to 5 minutes) Used when retrieving the Private DNS Resolver Outbound Endpoint.